The August 1st deadline for the Prairie Schooner Summer Creative Nonfiction Contest is fast approaching.

 This book is the marriage of beauty of ugliness, that which is found around and within us all.
 By turning the key inwards, Kuipers frees us to roam the landscapes of our own broken places and, perhaps, find the exit we’ve been searching for.

 Sergio Chejfec (trans.
 Heather Cleary).
 The Dark.
 Open Letter, 2013

 Reviewed by Jack Hill

 The editors of Briefly Noted welcome submissions of short reviews from our readers.
-The series features short reviews of books published in 2012 or 2013; however, we occasionally publish short-shrifted reviews of significant older works under the radar.
+The series features short reviews of books recently published or of older works that still resonate today.
 We're looking for reviews that are punchy and to the point, around 100 to 300 words.
 Send all submissions to email@example.com with “Briefly Noted" in the subject line.
 We look forward to hearing from you in brief!